EvilPerfectionist/DeepLearningProject/README.md

 * How to generate dataset
 * How to use generated dataset to train your model
+* How to use trained model to perform testing

 ## How to generate dataset